 Understanding the distinction between food safety and quality assurance is essential for ensuring both the safety and quality of food products.

-Key Differences Between Food Safety and Quality Control
+Key Differences Between Food Safety and Food Quality Control

-Understanding the distinctions between food safety and quality control is essential for anyone in the food industry.
-While both ensure that food products are suitable for consumption, they focus on different aspects and use distinct methodologies.
+While both food safety and quality control ensure that food products are suitable for consumption, they focus on different aspects and use distinct methodologies.

 Definition and Key Focus Areas